 If the settings are the same on the home system as they are on the work system, then Word should be creating the print job in a consistent manner across both systems.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (11778) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (11778) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: Non-Printing Hyperlinks.

 Author Bio